Alcohol Use Disorder in Veterans and Active-Duty Military

 Military Sexual Trauma

-The VA's MST coordinator system provides a point of contact at every VA medical center, and trauma-informed care is the standard of practice.
-However, the panel noted that the document corpus did not contain outcome data specifically examining whether MST-specific VA programming reduces AUD severity or mortality in this subgroup — a gap that limits what can be claimed about program effectiveness.
+The VA maintains an MST coordinator at every VA medical center, and trauma-informed care is a stated standard.
+However, the corpus does not contain outcome data on whether MST-specific VA programming reduces AUD severity or mortality in this population — another evidence gap with direct clinical relevance.

 Traumatic Brain Injury Overlay

-The "polytrauma triad" — TBI, PTSD, and chronic pain — is a defining feature of the OEF/OIF veteran cohort.
-Alcohol adds a dangerous layer to this already complex picture.
+The "polytrauma triad" — TBI, PTSD, and chronic pain occurring together — is common among post-9/11 veterans, particularly those exposed to blast injuries.
+Alcohol adds a significant layer of cognitive impairment to an already compromised neurological picture.

 Chronic Pain and Opioid Co-Use

-Veterans carry high rates of chronic pain, and historically have had significant exposure to opioid prescribing.
-The combination of alcohol and opioids creates serious respiratory depression risk, and the overlap between AUD and opioid use disorder in this population is clinically significant.
+Veterans carry high rates of chronic pain, and historically have had high rates of opioid prescribing.
+The combination of alcohol and opioids creates serious respiratory depression risk, and the two substances are frequently co-used in this population.

 VA/DoD Clinical Practice Guideline 2021

-The VA/DoD Clinical Practice Guideline for the Management of Substance Use Disorders (2021) provides the current standard of care for AUD in this population.
-Key recommendations include:
+The VA/DoD Clinical Practice Guideline for the Management of Substance Use Disorders (2021) provides the current standard of care framework for AUD in this population.
+Key elements include:

-• Pharmacotherapy as first-line treatment, including naltrexone, acamprosate, topiramate, and disulfiram
+• First-line pharmacotherapy: naltrexone, acamprosate, topiramate, and disulfiram

-• Behavioral therapies including Cognitive Behavioral Therapy, Motivational Enhancement Therapy, and 12-step facilitation
+• Behavioral therapies including Cognitive Behavioral Therapy and Motivational Enhancement Therapy

-• Integrated care for co-occurring PTSD, major depressive disorder, and other mental health conditions
+• Integrated care for co-occurring PTSD, major depressive disorder, and other conditions

 MISSION Act Community Care